sublimelsp/LSP/docs/src/language_servers.md

     }
     ```

-!!! warning The `--autoLoadProjects` command-line flag is important.
-When not given, much of the functionality is malfunctioning.
+!!! warning "The `--autoLoadProjects` command-line flag is important.
+When not given, much of the functionality is malfunctioning."

 ### OmniSharp